srmaarnav/Tic-Tac-Toe/README.md

 * [Game Snapshots](#game-snapshots)

 ## Game Instructions
+To run the game on your device, simply clone the repository and run the game.py file.
+Initially the game is setup for player 2 i.e. circle to play as an AI.
+To edit this directly on code toggle the flag on line 168.

 - Press 'g' to change game mode (pvp or ai)
 - Press '0' to change ai level to 0 (random)